 Maya Lin, a brunette management consultant in Hong Kong, begins her morning by attaching herself to bungee cords tethered to the high ceiling.
 In a white full-body anthropometric suit, she begins to leap over several obstacles and sprint towards the mustard yellow wall on the other side of the gym.
-Lin runs three meters up the wall, flips backwards, and sticks the landing as if she were Neo in The Matrix.
+Lin runs three meters up the wall, flips backwards, and stick a Neo-like landing.
 “Run higher up the wall!” a muscled young woman yells from below, as Lin wipes her sweat and trots back to the start line.

 “Zero gravity running” and other extreme workouts are becoming increasingly popular in many MarsGyms around Earth.
 More than just a gym or workout routine, MarsGym involves a lifestyle that encourages extreme fitness, an “explorer attitude,” and an almost religious, self-supporting community.

 MarsGym started in Oakland, California in 2028 as a program to train individuals for the Mars Astronaut Physical and Psychological Examination (MAPE), a required examination for all astronauts, scientists, and settlers on the Red Planet.
 After the first Emigrant (what MarsGym calls its members) landed on Mars in 2036, the gym experienced exponential growth fueled by additional consumer demand and venture backing.